dsgriffin/cordova-vuforia-example/README.md

 ### Features

 * Custom files (replace the files inside `www/targets` with your own, or use absolute paths as specified [here](https://github.com/mattrayner/cordova-plugin-vuforia#configxml)).
+* Demos starting, automatically stopping and manually stopping the plugin.

 ### Requirements